alapierre/docker-pgbouncer/README.md

 PgBouncer Docker image
 ======================

-This is a minimal PgBouncer image, based on Alpine Linux.
+This is a minimal PgBouncer image, based on security patched Alpine Linux, inspired by https://github.com/edoburu/docker-pgbouncer

 Features: